testingisdocumenting/znai/znai-docs/znai/flow/lookup-paths.md

 If the file is not found using local locations, it will be fetched from the provided urls.

     :include-file: .travis.yml

 :include-file: .travis.yml {lang: "yaml"}

+# Class Path Lookup

+Znai is written using Java and can access resources from the classpath.
+Using class path lookup you can include snippets from projects deployed to, for example, Maven Central.

+:include-file: maven-class-path.xml {highlight: "classifier"}

+    :include-java: org/junit/Assert.java {entry: "assertArrayEquals"}

+:include-java: org/junit/Assert.java {entry: "assertArrayEquals"}

 # CLI parameter